 1. Why Join NASW

 a.
-As a Social Work Student you are already part of a dynamic profession, now is the time to join your professional organization!
-NASW is the largest and most recognized membership organization of professional Social Workers in the world, with 150,000 members across the nation Being an NASW member means not only having access to our unique membership benefits but also promoting, developing, and strengthening the professional practice of social work.
+As a Social Work Student you are already part of a dynamic profession.
+Now is the time to join your professional organization!
+NASW is the largest and most recognized membership organization of professional Social Workers in the world, with 150,000 members across the nation.
+Being an NASW member means not only having access to our unique membership benefits but also promoting, developing, and strengthening the professional practice of social work.
 NASW is the leading organization in lobbying for social work student loan forgiveness, improving salaries for professional social workers, and monitoring social work licensing regulations.
 Don't wait until after graduation to join, why not promote the social work profession now?

 iii.
 Take part in MyNASW Community

-connect online with thousands of social workers from across the country.
+and MyNASW Student Community.
+Connect online with thousands of social workers from across the country.
 Create posts and reply to others' feeds.

 iv.
 Attend training offered monthly by the chapter to enhance your educational background.
 Most are little to no cost for Student Members of NASW.

-v.
-Protect your practice; Legal Resources and free ethical consultations.
+v. >Protect your practice; Legal Resources and free ethical consultations.

 .
 These inform you